Memo0302/counter_visitor/README.md

 # counter_visitor

+link to this project in wokwi "https://wokwi.com/projects/372862573787554817"

+link to this project in tinkercad  "https://www.tinkercad.com/things/cY48wTwWRQx-pircountervisitor"

 Code Review and MySQL Integration Report:

 The provided code is intended to count visitors using two PIR sensors and send the visitor count to a MySQL database via an HTTP POST request.
 Here's a detailed review of the code and suggestions for integrating it with MySQL using ESP32: